roman-milk/roman-milk.github.io/my-fair-slut.md

  What’s the point of this little story?
 I just wanted to let you know what kind of a man I was just so it doesn’t come as a surprise that when my friend Jim asked me to overthrow his boss’s little slut empire I agreed without much of a moral debate.

  I couldn’t believe what that man had put Jim through.
 He had turned my friend into a male slut and used him to entertain and coax unscrupulous clients.
 Under hypnosis, Jim had filled me in on many of the details and then struggled to become the man he used to be again.
 It didn’t work.
 Jim had always been a confident man, a “go-getter” so to speak but after coming to terms with his slut side he had somehow changed.
 Confident didn’t encompass him any more.
 He was dominant, driven and somewhat angry, though not at the world.
 His anger is focused, rightfully, at his boss Paul.
 Paul hadn’t only turned Jim into a slut but his wife Liz as well along with many of Jim’s co-workers and their spouses.
 The entire office basically doubled as a whorehouse.
 I have to admit I’m impressed with the man.
 It makes me think about hypnotizing Carol.
 She’s an average looking woman and a little plump but sometimes I just need a blowjob during the day and I wouldn’t mind her lips being wrapped around me to get one.
-Report_Story #2